microsoft/Qcodes/specs/DataSet.rst

 ---------

 #.
 Values in a DataSet should be easily accessible for plotting and analysis, even while the DataSet is in progress.
-   In particular, it should be possible to retrieve results in a NumPy-compatible form.
+   In particular, it should be possible to retrieve full or partial results as a NumPy array.
 #.
 It should be possible to define a cursor that specifies a location in a specific value set in a DataSet.
    It should be possible to get a cursor that specifies the current end of the DataSet when the DataSet is "in progress".
    It should be possible to read "new data" in a DataSet; that is, to read everything after a cursor.
 #.
 It should be possible to subscribe to change notifications from a DataSet.
    It is acceptable if such subscriptions must be in-process until QCoDeS multiprocessing is redone.
-   Change notifications should include the results that were added to the DataSet that triggered the notification.

 Storage and Persistence
 -----------------------